 Congratulations, you've now created a conversion-based retargeting ad on Facebook!
 Now you can track website clicks, reach, CTR, CPC, and total spend to match them up to your initial goals.

 You can get a glance of how your Facebook retargeting campaigns are doing by going to your Facebook Advertising home page.
 If you want to dive further into the ad's metrics, you can go into the ad set where you'll see information like clicks and spending per day.
 It is also easy to make edits to your ad from this screen, such as extending the budget, schedule, and creative assets.

-If you're using HubSpot, you can look at the performance of your destination URL to track views, clicks, and submissions back to specific retargeting campaigns.
+If you're using a CRM, like HubSpot, most offer tools to look at the performance of your destination URL to track views, clicks, and submissions back to specific retargeting campaigns.

 Retargeting is a great way to keep your prospects engaged and interact with people who have already shown interest in your company.

 While it may sound like a simple enough concept, there are many aspects of a retargeting campaign that must be worked out before you make the ad copy and creative.
 Be sure to give enough time to make your lists, set goals and types of campaigns, determine the platforms your ads will run on, and tie the whole conversion path together.